Public health privacy notice

 5. Recipients of the personal data that you collect and process

 We will need to share you personal data with third parties to deliver our services.
-Third parties include (eg Police, Care Home Services, etc) This is not an exhaustive list.
+Third parties include (for example, Police, Care Home Services, etc) This is not an exhaustive list.
 You can ask us for more information on the third party service providers.
 We will not sell your personal data to any party.

 Data that is received through our Data Access Agreements with NHS Digital (Hospital Episode Statistics, Births data tables and Primary Care Mortality Dataset) will not be disclosed with a third party that is not identified in our licence agreement.